Shimork04/Shimork04/README.md

 About me:

+Hello!
+I'm Shivam Maurya,

+A passionate tech enthusiast with a relentless curiosity for exploring the latest advancements in technology.
+Eager to learn and always up for a challenge, I thrive on applying my knowledge to solve real-world problems.
+My journey in the tech world is fuelled by a commitment to continuous learning and a deep-seated belief in the power of collaboration.

+I am dedicated to empowering developer communities by fostering connections, sharing knowledge, and driving innovation.
+Join me as I navigate the ever-evolving landscape of technology, embracing new opportunities and inspiring others along the way.​

+"Let's create something extraordinary together."

 - ML Engineering Intern @ **India Meteorological Department (IMD), New Delhi**

 - Summer Research Intern @ **Woosong University, Republic of Korea**